 Do a fast search on Google, Bing, Yahoo or any other search engine and you’ll find tons of resources claiming to help you “make money online.”
-You’ll read about success stories, people who have tried and failed and other who will tell you that all work-from-home, multi-level marketing or any other non-traditional work arrangement is a scam.
+You’ll read about success stories, people who have tried and failed, and others who will tell you that all work-from-home, multi-level marketing, or any other non-traditional work arrangement is a scam.

 So, what’s the difference between those who succeed at building a home-based business and those who fail?
-It might be surprised to learn that it’s not luck, skill, connections, or even perseverance.
-The answer is a very simple secret that once known will virtually ensure your success.
+It might be surprising to learn that it’s not luck, skill, connections, or even perseverance.
+The answer is a straightforward secret that once known will virtually ensure your success.
 Here’s the secret … treat your business like a business, not a hobby or thing that only needs your occasional attention.

 5 Ways to Stop Treating Your Business Like A Hobby